pirategen/pirategen/README.md

 ## Features:

-- Add NFT name and Description
+- Add NFT name and description
 - Select visible layer groups
 - Determine layer rarity (any number of 0 or below will prevent a layer from being chosen)
 - Choose Output Location